 Quality Factor of Inductor and Capacitor

-Quality Factor of InductorEvery inductor possesses a small resistance in addition to its inductance.
-The lower the value of this resistance R, the better the quality of the coil.
-The quality factor or the Q factor of an inductor at the operating frequency ω is defined as the ratio of reactance of the coil to its resistance.
 Thus for a inductor, quality factor is expressed as, Where, L is the effective inductance of the coil in Henrys and R is the effective resistance of the coil in Ohms.
-Obviously, Q is a dimensionless ratio.
+As the unit of both resistance and reactance is Ohm, Q is a dimensionless ratio.

-The Q factor may also be defined as Thus, consider a sinusoidal voltage V of frequency ω radians/seconds applied to an inductor L of effective internal resistance R as shown in Figure 1(a).
+The Q factor may also be defined as Let us prove the above expression.
+For that let us consider a sinusoidal voltage V of frequency ω radians/seconds applied to an inductor L of effective internal resistance R as shown in Figure 1(a).
 Let the resulting peak current through the inductor be Im.
 Then the maximum energy stored in the inductor Figure 1.
 RL and RC circuits connected to a sinusoidal voltage sources The average power dissipated in the inductor per cycle Hence, the energy dissipated in the inductor per cycle Hence,

 |S||SOUVIK GHOSH commented on 13/03/2018|